edHelper.com

 Metamorphosis of Insects

 3 Butterflies experience complete metamorphosis.
 After hatching from eggs, caterpillars look very different from their beautiful butterfly parents!
 Caterpillars always have a good appetite - they spend most of their time chewing leaves.
 As they keep eating and growing, their skin becomes too tight!
-So they shed their skin to reveal a new, soft one beneath with space inside for growing.
+So they shed their skin to reveal a new, soft one beneath with extra space inside for growing.
 The process of shedding their skin is called molting.
 Caterpillars molt several time until they grow to their full size.
 Then, caterpillars produce a pupa, also called chrysalis, and seal themselves inside.
 Inside the pupa the whole body is reorganized, and a butterfly emerges.
 Ladybugs, bees, ants, flies, and moths all go through complete metamorphosis.

 Paragraphs 4 to 5: